222582731/E-Portfolio/README.md

 3. Action:
    * I chose some common technical interview questions from the list that was given to us, practiced my responses, and focused on maintaining eye contact and a confident tone.

+4. Results:
+   *The experience helped me identify areas for improvement such as speaking pace and structure.
+I gained confidence in expressing my strengths and experiences professionally.